 Is Chiropractic Safe and How does it Feel?

 Chiropractors typically have 5 years of University level training and are highly experienced as they have given thousands of adjustments thus making chiropractic care very safe.
 In fact, Chiropractic is the largest drug free healing profession in the world and the third largest primary health care profession after medicine and dentistry.
+For more in Kawana & Sunshine Coast please contact us.

 There are about 50,000 registered chiropractors in the US, 10,000 in Japan, 5,000 in Canada, 2,500 in Australia, 2,000 in the UK, and 100-500 in each of the following countries – Belgium, Denmark, France, Holland, Italy, Norway, Sweden, Switzerland, New Zealand, and South Africa.
 There are also an established number of chiropractors in virtually every other country.
 (Chiropractic Report 2001.)